 Our BOPIS smart locker solution is delivered as three coordinated layers.
 The hardware is a modular steel cabinet with electronic locks, a 10 to 21 inch touchscreen, a barcode and QR scanner, optional RFID, and 4G or Ethernet connectivity.
 The cloud platform handles order routing, compartment assignment, multi-tenant management, customer notifications, and dwell-time analytics.
 The integration layer connects to your POS, OMS, WMS, and customer app through REST APIs, webhooks, and SFTP file drops for legacy systems.

 The locker ships pre-provisioned.
 A two-person crew installs and commissions a typical 30-compartment unit in under four hours, and the cloud connection is live the moment power and network are plugged in.
-For chains rolling out across hundreds of stores, our manufacturing line in Guangdong builds and ships fifty to one hundred units per week with full configuration, branding, and palletization done at the factory.
+For chains rolling out across hundreds of stores, production runs in our own 20,000 sqm factory in Luoyang, Henan, China, with configuration, branding, and palletization completed before shipment; standard orders leave the line in around 20 days.

 Workflow - Order, Stage, Notify, Pickup